Devorant History, Family Crest & Coats of Arms

-Important Dates for the Devorant family
+Early History of the Devorant family

 This web page shows only a small excerpt of our Devorant research.
 Another 141 words (10 lines of text) covering the years 1317, 1364, 1634, 1634, 1741 and 1746 are included under the topic Early Devorant History in all our PDF Extended History products and printed products wherever possible.

 Devorant Spelling Variations

 Names written in official documents were generally spelt as they sounded, leading to the problem of one name being recorded under several different variations, creating the illusion in records of more than one person.
 Among the many spelling variations of the surname Devorant that are preserved in documents of the family history are Davoren, O'Davoran, O'Davoren, Davoran, Devoren and many more.